 Entry into Bhutan (Paro Airport) is by Druk Air or Bhutan Airlines.
 While it is possible to arrange flights into Bhutan from several Asian airports, we have arranged our Bhutan itineraries using the daily flights that now exist between Paro, Bhutan and Bangkok, Thailand.

 The Druk Path Trek (Camping Trek) is part of our Himalayan Classic Trek Series.
-In addition to our listed group dates, we are also able to arrange this trek beginning on any date during the months of late March through May and mid-September to early November for a group of 1 to 12 people.
+In 2021, we are able to arrange this trek beginning on any date during the months of late March through May and mid-September to early November for a group of 1 to 12 people.

 Day 1.
 Welcome to the Bhutan!
 Fly from Bangkok to Paro, Bhutan

 Day 2.
 Sightseeing in the Paro Valley